Unfortunately, there are a ton of different options that you have to choose from, each with their own price range, features, and pros/cons.

 We’ve outlined all the important information so that you don’t have to do the research on your own.

-Keep reading to learn more about our list best blenders in 2019.
+Keep reading to know more about the best blenders in our list.

-As always, we recommend you to read our buyer’s guide to have a more in-depth understanding of what you should be looking for before you dive into our list of the top rated kitchen blender in 2019.
+As always, we recommend you to read our buyer’s guide to have a better understanding of what you should be looking for before you dive into our list of the best kitchen blender in 2019.

 |Ninja Professional Blender (Editor’s Pick)||1,100||Price|